 - earnings/income (including Canada Pension Plan/Quebec Pension Plan (CPP/QPP) disability benefits paid because of the work-related injury/disease)

-- availability for, or co-operation in, health care, work reintegration (WR) activity, and optional insurance coverage.
+- availability for, or co-operation in, health care, return-to-work (RTW) activity, and optional insurance coverage.

 A FEL benefit may be adjusted at any time prior to the final review for any material change or failure to report a material change which occurs on or after January 1, 1998.
 The adjustment to the FEL benefit is effective from the date the material change occurred.

 For more information on what may be considered a material change, see 22-01-02, Material Change in Circumstances - Worker.